 We like quality participants as much as the next researcher.
-With that in mind, we take several steps to vet and review our participant audience.
+With that in mind, we take several steps to build, vet, and review our participant audience.
 We proactively and reactively monitor participant behavior, removing any participants who may be fraudulent or of poor quality.

 Participants are asked to verify their account.
 No email address can be associated with more than one account.